Policy

 Our approach is built on three fundamental pillars:

-The aims, objectives and actions in place to achieve them highlighted in this statement are applicable to all The Shore Group’s business activities and should be implemented and supported by all the Company’s divisions.
+The aims, objectives, and actions in place to achieve them, highlighted in this statement, are applicable to all The Shore Group’s business activities.

 • SDG 7: Affordable and Clean Energy